Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Method

 \subsection{Policy decomposition}

+This section describes the process of selecting an action.
+Follow Alg.~\ref{alg:model}, methods \Call{SelectAction}{} and $\phi_{\pi_{a_0,l}}$, and Figure~\ref{fig:nnstructure}.
 The policy $\pi(s)$ is a probability distribution over all possible actions in a state $s$.
-Usually, the action space grows exponentially with the number of actions' parameters.
-However, such policy can be decomposed into a sequence of choices and the complexity lowered to linear.
-For now, let $a$ be a particular choice of action with its parameters, denoted as a tuple $a=(a_0, a_1, ..., a_{L(a)})$.
-Here, $a_0$ denotes the action identifier (e.g., \emph{stop}, \emph{move}, etc.), $a_1, a_2, ...$ its parameters, and $L(a)$ its arity.
-The action parameters are the graph's nodes, $a_{1..|L(a)|} \in \mathcal V$.
-The policy can then be represented in an auto-regressive manner \citep{vinyals2017starcraft}:
+Although the action space grows exponentially with the number of actions' parameters, the selection of a particular action can be done in a linear time by decomposing the policy into a sequence of choices.
+Let $\mathcal A_0$ be the set of action identifiers, e.g., \{\emph{stop}, \emph{move}, ...\}. $L(a)$ is the arity of action $a$ with its parameters, $a=(a_0, a_1, ..., a_{L(a)})$.
+Here, $a_0 \in \mathcal A_0$ denotes the action identifier and $a_1, a_2, ...$ are the action's parameters selecting graph nodes, $a_{1..|L(a)|} \in \mathcal V$.
+The policy can then be represented in an auto-regressive manner:

-where $\pi_0$ is the policy selecting the action identifier, and $\pi_{a_0,l}$ is the policy selecting a parameter $l$ of the action $a_0$.
+where $\pi_0$ is the policy selecting the action identifier, and $\pi_{a_0,l}$ is the policy selecting a the action's $l$-th parameter.
+In practice, an action can be selected by sequentially sampling the policies in eq.~\ref{eq:policy}.

-In their method, \citet{vinyals2017starcraft} chose to disregard the conditional dependency on the previously chosen parameters.
+A similar policy decomposition was studied by \citet{vinyals2017starcraft}, who chose to disregard the conditional dependency on the previously chosen parameters.
 However, this variant cannot represent every possible probability distribution, and for some actions, the previously selected parameters are crucial for further selection.
-E.g., in \emph{move(x,y)}, the selection of \emph{y} only makes sense with a known \emph{x}.
-Therefore, we propose a method to preserve the conditional dependency below (see Figure~\ref{fig:nnstructure}).
+For example, in \emph{move(x,y)}, the selection of \emph{y} only makes sense with a known \emph{x}.
+Therefore, we propose the following method to preserve the conditional dependency (see Figure~\ref{fig:nnstructure}).

-In the previous step, the GNN processed the state information into node embeddings $\mathcal V$ and the global context $g$; hence $\pi(s) = \pi(g,\mathcal V)$.
-If we disregard the pre-conditions for now, the number of $a_0$ actions is static.
-Therefore, the action identifier can be selected only with the global context, $a_0 \sim \pi_0(g)$.
-We implement $\pi_0$ as a single softmax layer, with one output for each $a_0$.
+First, the action identifier $a_0$ is selected from $\pi_0(g) = \softmax \phi_{\pi_0}(g)$.
+We suggest to implement the projection $\phi_{\pi_0}: \mathbf R^{|g|} \rightarrow \mathbf R^{|A_0|}$ as a linear layer.
+For elementary actions without parameters, the decision ends here.
+Otherwise, the action parameters (graph nodes) are selected sequentially and conditioned on previous selections.
+Specifically, the $l$-th parameter $a_l$ is chosen as: